technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/Usecase 3 - Custom Copilot for Enhanced Customer Experience.md

 # **Lab Instructions**

-# Exercise1: Configure Copilot with Dynamics 365
+## Exercise 1: Configure Copilot with Dynamics 365

 In this exercise, you will set up Dynamics 365 for customer service by signing in, creating a new workstream, and configuring a chat channel.
 This process will enable you to integrate and manage customer interactions efficiently using Dynamics 365’s capabilities.

-## Task 1: Sign in to Dynamic 365
+### Task 1: Sign in to Dynamic 365

 1. Open your preferred web browser and navigate to
     <https://www.microsoft.com/en-us/dynamics-365/products/customer-service>